tedbyron/code-golf/README.md

 -   string
     -   `slice` is always shorter than substring
     -   `split` with numbers instead of quotes to save two bytes
+    -   `[...string]` use spread operator when no callback or element is needed

 ### Variables